Courses and Interdisciplinary Teaching

 This course is the second of two field-based course that comprise the Fellowship in Restoration Ecologies and Cultures.
 It focuses on the cultural, social, and emotional dimensions of restoration, stewardship, and conservation work by engaging with practitioners in the field, doing restoration projects, and building leadership and restoration skills.

-Qualitative Research Methods GEOG 186
+Qualitative Research Methods GEOG 2550 WIL2 SL

 Introduction to and practice of qualitative social science research methods including ethnography, surveys, interviewing, archival research, focus group, embodied engagement and others